gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 From ES the recommendation of a shard size is in 10s of gigabytes.
 This means if data is less than that, then having a single index shall be preferred.

+For ensuring a good health of the ES cluster, the recommendation is to keep the number of shards per node below 20 per GB it has configured.
+This means that a node with a 20GB heap should have maximum 400 shards.
+Better the have the number bellow this value.
+Too many shards can kill performance.

+Use 1 primary shards for all indices and implement [rollover index](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-rollover-index.html) using [Index Lifecycle Management](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html).

+### IML - Index Lifecycle Management

+Spin up a new index when an index reaches a certain size or number of documents

+Create a new index each day, week, or month and archive previous ones

+Delete stale indices to enforce data retention standards

 ### Resources